-Project Priority Project Theme Description Next Sleps Action NEW MAJOR PRIORITY PROJECT FOR CONSIDERATION Tatura War Camps Visitor Economy Establishment of Tatura War Camps as a premium attraction in the region Establish a community and Council working group to oversee a feasibility study into the development of the Tatura War Camps as a key destination.
-34.2 FUTURE MINOR PROJECT FOR CONSIDERATION Stewart Street Car Park Re-Invigoration of Shepparton CBD Upgrade the multi-deck car park Liaise with the private owner 23.3 FUTURE MINOR PROJECT FOR CONSIDERATION Shepparton CBD, High Street Streetscape Development Re-Invigoration of Shepparton CBD Improve the streetscape and amenity of High Street following the construction the GV Bypass to make it an attractive environment for customers, businesses, and pedestrians Develop a streetscape masterplan 25.7 FUTURE MINOR PROJECT FOR CONSIDERATION Shepparton CBD WI-Fi Re-Invigoration of Shepparton CBD Roll-out WI-FI 'hotspots' which provide access to free wireless internet in strategic areas within the Shepparton CBD.
-This includes the Maude Street Mail, Fryers Street, Target Arcade.
-Engage with telecommunications companies and negotiate the rollout of CBD WI-FI 28.2 FUTURE MINOR PROJECT FOR CONSIDERATION Solar Energy Farm Emerging Industries Community solar energy farm.
+Project Priority Project Theme Description Next Steps NEW MAJOR PRIORITY PROJECT FOR CONSIDERATION Tatura War Camps Visitor Economy Establishment of Tatura War Camps as a premium attraction in the region Establish a community and Council working group to oversee a feasibility study into the development of the Tatura War Camps as a key destination.
+NEW MAJOR PRIORITY PROJECT FOR CONSIDERATION Greening Shepparton Lifestyle Undertake a major program of greening Shepparton and Mooropona to improve amenity.
+The aim should be to create a true garden city oasis in the Goulburn Valley.
+Develop a strategy and allocate funding.
+Develop greening targets.
+FUTURE MINOR PROJECT FOR CONSIDERATION Urban Forest Lifestyle Implementation of the Greater Shepparton Urban Forest Strategy which provides a strategic framework for tree management and the development of well-connected green spaces.
+Finalise Urban Forest Strategy and implement recommendations FUTURE MINOR PROJECT FOR CONSIDERATION RiverConnect Shared Paths Visitor Economy Implementation of the RiverConnect Shared Paths Masterplan which includes improved pathways and connections between Shepparton and Mooroopna Progress masterplan FUTURE MINOR PROJECT FOR CONSIDERATION Stewart Street Car Park Revitalisation of Shepparton CBD Upgrade the multi-deck car park Liaise with the private owner FUTURE MINOR PROJECT FOR CONSIDERATION Shepparton CBD, High Street Streetscape Development Revitalisation of Shepparton CBD Improve the streetscape and amenity of High Street following the construction the GV Bypass to make it an attractive environment for customers, businesses, and pedestrians Develop a streetscape masterplan FUTURE MINOR PROJECT FOR CONSIDERATION Shepparton CBD Wi-Fi Revitalisation of Shepparton CBD Roll-out Wi-Fi 'hotspots' which provide access to free wireless internet in strategic areas within the Shepparton CBD.
+This includes the Maude Street Mall, Fryers Street, Target Arcade.
+Engage with telecommunications companies and negotiate the rollout of CBD Wi-Fi FUTURE MINOR PROJECT FOR CONSIDERATION Solar Energy Farm Emerging Industries Community solar energy farm.
 Support the investment in solar energy.
-29.1 FUTURE MINOR PROJECT FOR CONSIDERATION Kidstown Visitor Economy Investigate the establishment of a Foodhub and accommodation facilities and development of improved infrastructure Support Kidstown operators with development plans 33.5 FUTURE MINOR PROJECT FOR CONSIDERATION Tatura Park and Town Centre Linkages Visitor Economy Improve the linkages between Tatura Park and the town centre through waylinding signage, consistent footpath treatments, visitor information during events (touch screens and volunteers), and electronic events board in the town centre Establish a community and Council working group to oversee the delivery Tatura Park and township linkages.
-34.1 FUTURE MINOR PROJECT FOR CONSIDERATION Days Mill Visitor Economy Establishment of Days Mills as a tourism destination Work in conjunction with Parks Victoria including the potential to establish Council as the Committee for Management 35.1